Forex Regulations

 Monetary Authority of Singapore

-Singapore has an attractive combination of strong but reasonable regulation and a well-established reputation as a solid offshore financial center.
-Forex trading is very popular in Singapore, especially automated trading, and Singaporean brokers attract a considerable offshore market too.
+After cutting the maximum retail Forex leverage to 1:20, Singapore lost some of its competitiveness, which resulted in Forex traders in Singapore seeking offshore brokers.
+Singapore maintains a combination of strict but reasonable regulations and a well-established reputation as a solid offshore financial center.
+Forex trading remains popular in Singapore, especially automated trading, and Singaporean brokers attract a considerable offshore market, primarily from ASEAN countries.

 Forex Brokers in Singapore